How to Start a Shoe Store

-Having a location with a prime, high-traffic location is usually beneficial for a retail shoe store.
-Rent costs can vary according to the size and location of the store.
+Having a location with a prime, high-traffic storefront is usually beneficial for a retail business.
+Lease costs can vary according to the size and location of the store.
 While rent of buildings in high-traffic retail areas can be expensive, that expense may be justified by the walk-in traffic and general awareness that such a location can provide.

 Related: Choosing a business location

 Step 5: Register for Business Licenses and Permits

-There are no licenses required specifically for shoe stores, however there are local, state and federal registrations depending on where the business is located such as a sales tax permit, Employer Identification Number, and Occupancy Permit among others.
+There are no licenses required specifically for shoe stores; however, there are general local, state, and federal business registrations such as a sales tax permit, Employer Identification Number, and Occupancy Permit.

 Step 6: Find Financing

-Coming up with a good business idea and having the skills to run it are one thing, but getting the funding to start a shoe store is another as much of the startup costs will go towards store build-out and inventory.
+Coming up with a good business idea and having the skills to run it are one thing, but getting the funding to start a shoe store business is another, as many startup costs will go towards store build-out and inventory.
 Funding to start a shoe store can be difficult.
-In order to get a loan, the borrower(s) will need to have good credit and be able invest 15-25% of their money towards the total start-up costs.
+In order to get a small business loan, the borrower(s) will need to have good credit and be able to personally invest 15-25% towards the total start-up costs.

 Step 8: Get your Marketing Plan in Place

 Shoe stores need to actively market to bring in new customers, draw in returning customers, and share news about new products, sales, and other specials.
 Common marketing activities include the use of social media platforms like Facebook, Instagram, and Twitter, email, and print advertising.
 A shoe shop may also create their own e-commerce website and/or sell on Amazon or eBay.

 Step 9: Get Business Insurance